joshfreeman00/video-game-review-MS3/TESTING.md

     ![review_page_user](docs/testing/reviews-page-user.png)

-    - The image below is the view from an admins account, note that because the current session user is the admin, all edit and delte buttons are present on each review:
+    - The image below is the view from an admins account, note that because the current session user is the admin, all edit and delete buttons are present on each review:

     ![review_page_admin](docs/testing/reviews-page-admin.png)